-A draft chapter in an upcoming book from Ascension Press -- An Energy Not Its Own: Three cycles of parish life and the purposes of the parish church, by Michelle Heyne, OA & Robert Gallagher, OA
+This a draft of Chapter One of An Energy Not Its Own: Three cycles of parish life and the purposes of the parish church, Michelle Heyne & Robert Gallagher, Ascension Press, 2023.

 There are three intrinsic purposes of any parish church.
 We see them as: